-Scottish Opera will operate all performances in line with the latest guidance from the Scottish Government.
+All performances operate in line with the latest guidance from the Scottish Government.

-- Require that all staff and stewards wear PPE
+- Staff and stewards wear PPE to keep them safe.

-- Ensure that performers remain a safe distance away from audience members at all times during the performance
+- Performers remain a safe distance away from audience members at all times during the performance

-Please make sure all people in your booking read and understand the following instructions.
+Please make sure all people included in your booking read and understand the following instructions.

-As a requirement of booking, we ask that you:
+As a requirement of booking, we ask that:

 - Help us to be compliant with the Scottish Government's Test and Protect programme.
 As a requirement of booking, you consent for your contact information to be passed on to NHS Scotland should it be required for Test and Protect purposes.

-- Observe all signage and instructions from event staff, and maintain a 2m physical distance from other groups.
+- Observe all signage and instructions from event staff, and maintain an appropriate physical distance from other groups.
 This is for your own personal safety and the safety of others.

-- Avoid touching seats that are not your own
+- Avoid touching seats that have not been allocated to you.

 Seating will be allocated on arrival.
 We will do our best to accommodate specific needs where possible.
 Please email firstname.lastname@example.org in advance if you have any accessibility requirements.

-In order to keep the entrance as clear as possible, tickets will not be bookable via our event staff on the day.
+In order to keep the entrance as clear as possible, you will not be able to purchase tickets from our event staff on the day.
 However, tickets will be available to book online and on your mobile device up until the scheduled start time of the performance, subject to availability.
 We advise booking as early as possible to avoid disappointment.

-Babes in arms are welcome and do not require a ticket.
+Babes in arms and children aged up to 2 are welcome and do not require a ticket.

-We ask you not to arrive earlier than this to avoid unnecessary queuing.
+We ask you not to arrive earlier than necessary to avoid queuing.

-When you arrive at the venue, please follow the signs for Pop-up Opera.
+Signage and/or event stewards will direct you to the performance area on arrival.
 Safe queuing points will be indicated by signage and Scottish Opera stewards.
 You’ll need to show your e-ticket when you arrive at the entrance.
 This will be attached to your Booking Confirmation email.
-You can either print your ticket or show it on your phone.
+You can show your e-ticket on your smartphone or tablet, or print if necessary.
 Our stewards will scan your ticket and direct you to your seating area.